Strength Training for Soccer – Introduction

 Target muscles: Core muscles

-Instead, using a slow motion (slo-mo) will tax your entire core for better lumbar spine stability.
+Instead, slow motion (slo-mo) will tax your entire core for better lumbar spine stability.

 How to do it: